Overview¶

 is entirely up to the user, however, to keep up with the examples on SCOD, it's highly recommended to use the names illustrated here.

-Secret parameters¶
+Secret Parameters¶

 All parameters are mandatory and described below.